Drowning Dry

 Drowning Dry (Sesės) is a 2024 drama film written and directed by Laurynas Bareiša starring Gelmine Glemzaite, Agne Kaktaite, Giedrius Kiela, and Paulius Markevicius.

-A Lithuanian-Latvian co-production, the film premiered at the 77th Locarno Film Festival, where Bareiša received the Best Direction Award while the film's principal cast was recognized with the Best Performance Award.
+A Lithuanian-Latvian co-production, the film premiered at the 77th Locarno Film Festival, where Bareiša received the Pardo for Best Direction while the film's principal cast was recognized with the Pardo for Best Performance.
 It was selected as Lithuanian's entry for the 97th Academy Awards for Best International Feature Film, but was not nominated.

 Premise

 Ernesta and her sister Justė gather at a lakeside cabin for a weekend getaway with their husbands (Lukas and Tomas, respectively) and children.
 The vacation takes a dark turn when Justė's daughter falls into the lake, unable to swim to safety.
 Details about the accident and its aftermath are revealed in a series of flashbacks as the family tries to move on from the tragedy.